-"With the recent Resource upgrade surpassing the 2Moz mark and an aggressive drill program in front of us, we look forward to unlocking the full potential of this robust asset for our business".
+"With the recent Resource upgrade surpassing the 2Moz mark and an aggressive drill program in front of us, we look forward to unlocking the full potential of this robust asset against the backdrop of record gold prices.

-"Results from planned drilling will feed into a subsequent resource upgrade, targeted for the second half of 2025, which will in turn underpin the Pre-Feasibility Study scheduled for completion later this year.
+"Drilling continues around the clock with four rigs currently operating on site, and the results will feed into a second consecutive resource upgrade, targeted for the second half of 2025.
+This will in turn underpin our maiden Ore Reserve and the Pre-Feasibility Study, scheduled for completion later this year.
 We look forward to reporting additional rounds of results on a regular basis over the coming months."